totallynotbrent/Sage/README.md

 ## Summary

 Sage is a local-first web app that works as a personal AI tutor.
 Attach study files (PDF, DOCX, PPTX, Markdown, LaTeX, text) or point it at a notes folder it watches on its own, and Sage chunks them, probes what you already know, builds a learning plan, teaches each topic, then runs a final quiz and re-teaches whatever did not stick.
 All of this happens through a grounded, streaming chat that cites the exact excerpts it used.
-The Python 3.11 FastAPI service serves the static UI from `/` alongside JSON and SSE endpoints, talks to an OpenAI-compatible endpoint (default Ollama cloud with `gemma4:31b-cloud`), can search the web via SearXNG when `SEARXNG_URL` is set, and keeps everything in SQLite plus files under `DATA_DIR` (default `~/.local/share/sage`), with uploads stored outside any served path.
+The Python 3.11 FastAPI service serves the static UI from `/` alongside JSON and SSE endpoints, talks to an OpenAI-compatible endpoint (any Ollama model set via `MODEL`), can search the web via SearXNG when `SEARXNG_URL` is set, and keeps everything in SQLite plus files under `DATA_DIR` (default `~/.local/share/sage`), with uploads stored outside any served path.

 ## Project structure